ec.SkipToContent

 (c) as directed by the Tribunal; or

-(d) by any other method agreed to be the person being served.
+(d) by any other method agreed to by the person being served.

 Effective date of service